Validate Your NIR Calibration Against Real Grain Samples Before Your First Production Run

 If external validation reveals a consistent offset or a prediction slope that deviates from 1.0, slope and intercept correction can bring the calibration back into alignment.
 This is a legitimate tool when the underlying spectral model is sound but a small systematic drift has developed — for example, after a lamp replacement or an instrument service event.

-Free tool — Calibration Metrics Calculator: Enter your reference values and NIR predictions in the Calibration Metrics Calculator to compute RMSEP, RPD, R², and bias the way our course teaches it — with interpretation thresholds for grain, dairy, and feed.
+Free tool — Calibration Metrics Calculator: Enter your reference values and NIR predictions in the Calibration Metrics Calculator to compute RMSEP, RPD, R², and bias — with interpretation thresholds for grain, dairy, and feed.
 Open the Metrics Calculator →

 Free tool — NIR Glossary: Unfamiliar with a term?
 The SpectroScience NIR Glossary defines every chemometrics, calibration, and instrument term used in this article in plain language with worked examples.
 Open the Glossary →